Esri/geodev-hackerlabs/develop/webmap_apps/create_configurable_app/lab.md

-###Create an application using a Configurable Template
+###Create a Configurable App

-You can use any of the [Configurable App Templates](http://www.arcgis.com/home/gallery.html#c=esri&t=apps&o=modified&f=configurable) to build differnt types of focused HTML, CSS, JS apps.
+You can use any of the [Configurable Apps](http://www.arcgis.com/home/gallery.html#c=esri&t=apps&o=modified&f=configurable) to build differnt types of focused HTML, CSS, JS apps.
 All apps are developed on top of an existing web map and are shared out as a web application.
 By default, these apps are stored and hosted in ArcGIS Online, but you can also download all of the code locally and host and customize them yourself.

 In this lab, you will build a simple Template app.